watchexec/watchexec/README.md

     $ watchexec -e py -r python server.py

-Call/restart `my_server` when any file in the current directory (and all subdirectories) changes, sending `SIGKILL` to stop the child process:
+Call/restart `my_server` when any file in the current directory (and all subdirectories) changes, sending `SIGKILL` to stop the command:

     $ watchexec -r -s SIGKILL my_server

-Send a SIGHUP to the child process upon changes (Note: using `-n` here we're executing `my_server` directly, instead of wrapping it in a shell:
+Send a SIGHUP to the command upon changes (Note: using `-n` here we're executing `my_server` directly, instead of wrapping it in a shell:

     $ watchexec -n -s SIGHUP my_server